hannahgooden/readthedocs-sandbox/docs/source/getting-started.rst

 System Requirements
 -------------------
-Due to reliance on multiprocessing.shared_memory, ezmsg requires minimum Python 3.8.
+Due to reliance on ``multiprocessing.shared_memory``, ``ezmsg`` requires minimum Python 3.8.
 Beyond that, ezmsg is a pure Python library with no external dependencies.

 Testing ezmsg requires: